-In the past nine months, NSW DPI Fisheries has received reports of fish deaths, fish struggling and crustaceans leaving the water across many areas in the Murray-Darling Basin, including in the

-Darling, Murray, Kolety/Edward, Wakool, Murrumbidgee, Lachlan, Gwydir, Barwon, Namoi and Macquarie rivers and Yanco-Billabong Creek system.
+In the past eight months, NSW DPI Fisheries has received reports of fish deaths, fish struggling and crustaceans leaving the water across many areas in the Murray-Darling Basin, including in the Darling, Murray, Kolety/Edward, Wakool, Murrumbidgee, Lachlan, Gwydir, Barwon, Namoi and Macquarie rivers and Yanco-Billabong Creek system.

-In the past week to 22 July, there has been a report of fish deaths in the Darling River near the Lake Pamamaroo outlet, with tens of dead Carp observed.
-These fish likely succumbed as a result of reduced health and condition from a lack of foodweb resources, and additional stress from reduced temperatures.
+In the past week to 3 July, there has been a report of fish deaths in the Darling River near the Lake Pamamaroo outlet, with tens to hundreds of dead Carp observed.
+These fish likely succumbed as a result of reduced health and condition from a lack of foodweb resources, and additional 'winter stress' from reduced temperatures.

-There remains a risk of further fish deaths in the Menindee area as fish (particularly Bony Herring) may be in poor condition from previous low oxygen conditions and may be more susceptible at reduced flow rates.
-There is also the future risk to fish health when water temperatures start to warm up again as we move toward Spring and Summer.
+There remains a risk of further fish deaths in the Menindee area as fish (particularly Bony Herring) may be in poor condition from previous low oxygen conditions and may be more susceptible as temperatures decrease and reduced flow rates.